conan-io/docs/tutorial/creating_packages.rst

 Creating packages
 =================

-This section show how to create Conan packages using a Conan recipe.
+This section shows how to create Conan packages using a Conan recipe.
 We begin by creating a basic Conan recipe to package a simple C++ library that you can scaffold using the :command:`conan new` command.
 Then, we will explain the different methods that you can define inside a Conan recipe and the things you can do inside them: